What is Lorenzo Lamas' net worth?

 Personal Life

 Lamas has been married six times and has six children.
-His first wife was Victoria Hilbert, with whom he was married from 1981 to 1982.
-He then married his publicist, Michele Cathy, in 1983 and remained with her until 1985.
-During this time, he had a son, Alvaro, and a daughter, Shayne.
-After his divorce from Cathy, he began a relationship with Daphne Ashbrook.
-The two did not marry but did have a daughter together, Paton Lee, in 1988.
+His first wife was Victoria Hilbert.
+They were married from 1981 to 1982.
+In 1983, he married his publicist, Michele Smith.
+They had two children, a son, Alvaro, and a daughter, Shayne Lamas, before divorcing in 1985. divorced in 1985.
+Next, he began a relationship with Daphne Ashbrook.
+They did not marry but did have a daughter together, Paton Lee, in 1988.

-In 1989, Lamas married his third wife, Kathleen Kinmont.
+In 1989, Lamas married his "Renegade" co-star Kathleen Kinmont.
 They remained married until 1993.
-He then married Shauna Sand in 1996 and had three daughters with her – Alexandra, Victoria, and Isabella – before divorcing in 2002.
-After their divorce, he then began a relationship with Shawna Craig, and the two eventually married, though they divorced in 2018.
+In 1996, he married Shauna Sand.
+They had three daughters – Alexandra, Victoria, and Isabella – before divorcing in 2002.
+After their divorce, he began a relationship with Shawna Craig.
+They married in 2011 but divorced in 2018.
 In April of 2020, Lamas began dating a woman named Kenna Scott.
-They became engaged in February of 2021 and married in 2023.
-He filed for divorce in July 2025, but his filing lists the date of separation as January 2025.
+They became engaged in February 2021 and married in 2023.
+He filed for divorce in July 2025, but his filing listed the date of separation as January 2025.
+Their divorce was finalized in September 2025.

 Lamas developed an interest in various martial arts when he was a young man.
 He started training in Taekwondo in 1979 and earned a 3rd-degree black belt.
 He subsequently began training in Karate, Jujitsu, Aikido, and Shotokan and earned black belts in each.